-Following the 2018 Annual Market Classification Review, MSCI announced that it will include the MSCI Saudi Arabia Index in the MSCI Emerging Markets Index, following a two-step inclusion process.
-The first inclusion step will coincide with the May 2019 Semi-Annual Index Review.
-The second step will take place as part of the August 2019 Quarterly Index Review.
+Following the 2018 Annual Market Classification Review, MSCI announced that it will include the MSCI Saudi Arabia Index in the MSCI Emerging Markets Index, in two equal steps, as measured by free float-adjusted market capitalization.

+The first inclusion step, in which Saudi Arabian securities will be added to the MSCI Emerging Markets Indexes at an Index Inclusion Factor (IIF) of 0.5, will coincide with the May 2019 Semi-Annual Index Review.
+The second step, as part of which the IIF would be increased to 1, will take place as part of the August 2019 Quarterly Index Review.